-In this article, guest author Susan Zurcher will share 22 parallel or similarities between Joseph and Jesus.
+In this article, guest author Susan Zurcher will share 22 parallels or similarities between Joseph and Jesus.
 You will be amazed to learn that Joseph is a type of Jesus or as some say a shadow.
-So, grab your Bible and let’s dig in…
+So, grab your Bible, and let’s dig in…

 Joseph: A Type of Jesus

 Throughout Scripture, God gives us many examples of those who have gone before us and endured trials and tribulations.
 These examples serve to sustain and encourage us in our own trials.
 But if we look closer, we can see how they foreshadowed people and events that later took place.

 Joseph is one of those examples.
 Most of us think of him as the boy favored by his father, given the multicolored coat, and later sold into slavery by his brothers.
 He endured extremely difficult circumstances but was later exalted to second in command in Egypt under Potiphar.